robert-fahey/StepInterceptor/README.md

  - Build repo
  - Add StepInterceptor reference to your specs project
- - Add library refernce to your app.config
+ - Add library reference to your app.config

 ```xml
   <specFlow>